-Red Cars Get the Most Bird Poop: Or Do They?
+Do Red Cars Get the Most Bird Poop?

-A specialist UK auto-parts retailer, Halfords, carried out a study in 2012.
-They wanted to see whether the color of a car affected how many times birds defecated onto a car’s bodywork.
-The large urban conurbations of Brighton, Bristol, Manchester, Leeds and Glasgow were chosen in order to get a good geographical spread from the south to the north.
+A specialist UK auto-parts retailer, Halfords, wanted to see whether the color of a car affects how many times birds defecate onto a car’s bodywork.
+The large urban areas of Brighton, Bristol, Manchester, Leeds and Glasgow were chosen in order to get a good geographical spread across the UK.
 In total 1,140 cars were examined by researchers over two consecutive days in June 2012.

-The detailed results of the research are shown in the table below.
+The results of the survey are shown below.
 The key findings were that 18% of the red cars had bird droppings on them after two days.
 The next most popular car color with the birds was blue with 14% of blue cars having bird poop on them.
 The least popular color (as far as the dive-bombing birds were concerned) was green, with only 1% of these cars being affected after two days.

 Color of car paintwork

 % of cars after 2 days with bird droppings

 Has Halfords Really Proved That Red Cars Are Poop Magnets?